LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 >> - why does she adventure: to find out what happened to her parents and save the world
 >> - how does she view her role as an adventurer: a protector first and foremost
 >> - get along with others: her awkwardness and lack of experience make her a bit stiff and cold at first, but she rarely causes trouble with others
->> - The things the character hates: followers of groetus, talking about her past or her family
+>> - The things the character hates: followers of Groetus, talking about her past or her family.
 >> - fears: failure and being erased in the same way her parents were

->> - gender: female (cis: has literally never thought about gender before, might be non-binary if forced to think about it)
+>> - gender: female (cis: has never thought about gender before, might be non-binary if forced to think about it)
 >> - height: 5'4
 >> - weight: 45 kg
 >> - skin colour: slightly tanned in the face, though when she takes off her cloak, the rest of her skin is notably paler